 AFEDJ supports schools, hospitals, and institutions for persons with disabilities.
 These institutions — in Israel, Palestine, Jordan, Lebanon, and Syria — are owned and operated by the Diocese of Jerusalem.
 Through them, the Diocese is living the Gospel in the place where it was written.
 Respect for differences and tolerance are core values that are an integral part of each interaction.
 We touch thousands of lives each year — thanks to generous support from people like you.

 The Episcopal Diocese of Jerusalem, part of the Anglican Communion, was established in Jerusalem in 1833.
 The Diocese currently employs more than 1,500 people and provides services in Israel, Palestine, Jordan, Lebanon, and Syria.
-Through its institutions, and its 24 parishes, the Diocese spreads a message of mutual respect and cooperation, working to bring peace and reconciliation to this conflict-torn region.
+Through its humanitarian institutions and its "ministry of presence," the Diocese spreads a message of mutual respect and cooperation, working to bring peace and reconciliation to this conflict-torn region.
 Diocesan schools, hospitals, and institutions for those with disabilities offer healing and hope for the future.
 AFEDJ’s mission is to support this humanitarian work.
 The Diocese of Jerusalem provides services and care to those in need, regardless of religion, ethnicity, or ability to pay.
 Learn more at www.j-diocese.org.